Captain Beefheart: Trout Mask Replica

 The instrumental backing was recorded live, while Van Vliet overdubbed most of the vocals in only partial sync with the music by hearing the slight sound leakage through the studio window.
 Zappa said of Van Vliet's approach, "[it was] impossible to tell him why things should be such and such a way.
 It seemed to me that if he was going to create a unique object, that the best thing for me to do was to keep my mouth shut as much as possible and just let him do whatever he wanted to do whether I thought it was wrong or not."

+The cover of the album's gatefold sleeve shows Beefheart in a modified Pilgrim hat wearing the raw head of a carp fashioned into a mask by photographer Cal Schenkel.The inner spread "infra-red" photography is by Ed Caraeff, whose Beefheart vacuum cleaner images from this session also appear on Zappa's Hot Rats release to accompany "Willie The Pimp" lyrics sung by Vliet.
+The inner sleeve of the album includes a school-age portrait of Van Vliet.

 Van Vliet used the ensuing publicity, particularly with a 1970 Rolling Stone interview with Langdon Winner, to promulgate a number of myths.
 Winner's article stated, for instance, that neither Van Vliet nor the members of the Magic Band ever took drugs; Harkleroad contradicted this.
 Van Vliet claimed to have taught Harkleroad and Boston to play their instruments from scratch; in fact, both were accomplished musicians before joining the band.
 Lastly, Van Vliet claimed to have gone a year and half without sleeping.
 When asked how this was possible, he claimed to have only eaten fruit.

 AllMusic critic Steve Huey writes that the album's influence "was felt more in spirit than in direct copycatting, as a catalyst rather than a literal musical starting point.
 However, its inspiring re-imagining of what was possible in a rock context laid the groundwork for countless experiments in rock surrealism to follow, especially during the punk and new wave era."
 In 2003, the album was ranked sixtieth by Rolling Stone on its list of the 500 Greatest Albums of All Time: "On first listen, Trout Mask Replica sounds like raw Delta blues", with Beefheart "singing and ranting and reciting poetry over fractured guitar licks.
 Tracks such as "Ella Guru" and "My Human Gets Me Blues" are the direct predecessors of modern musical primitives such as Tom Waits and PJ Harvey."
 Guitarist Fred Frith noted that during this process "forces that usually emerge in improvisation are harnessed and made constant, repeatable".